pkgcraft/pkgcraft/crates/pkgcruft/README.md

 For basic use cases, simply run `pkgcruft scan` inside an ebuild repo.

+# Warning

+To maximize report accuracy, pkgcruft should generate package metadata itself during a scanning run.
+Alternatively, it can be manually generated using various tools from pkgcraft-tools.

+For more explanation, pkgcraft is much more strict than alternatives on what is allowed in global scope.
+However, if a less stringent tool is used, potential reports may be skipped as pkgcruft will not regenerate data for valid cache entries.

 # Build requirements

 A recent version of rust and compatible clang compiler.